Enterprise Server supports the Java Servlet Specification version 2.5.

 By default, the System.out and System.err output of servlets are sent to the server log, and during startup, server log messages are echoed to the System.err output.
 Also by default, there is no Windows-only console for the System.err output.

-You can change these defaults using the Administration Console.
-Select the Enterprise Server component and the Logging tab.
+You can change these defaults using the Admin Console.
+In the developer profile, select the Enterprise Server component and the Logging tab.
+In the cluster profile, select the Logger Settings component under the relevant configuration.
 Then check or uncheck Write to System Log.
 If this box is checked, System.out output is sent to the server log.
 If it is unchecked, System.out output is sent to the system default location only.

-For more information, click the Help button in the Administration Console from the Logging page.
+For more information, click the Help button in the Admin Console from the Logging page.

 The Enterprise Server can cache the results of invoking a servlet, a JSP, or any URL pattern to make subsequent invocations of the same servlet, JSP, or URL pattern faster.
 The Enterprise Server caches the request results for a specific amount of time.
 In this way, if another data call occurs, the Enterprise Server can return the cached data instead of performing the operation again.
 For example, if your servlet returns a stock quote that updates every 5 minutes, you set the cache to expire after 300 seconds.